 How does it work?

 The core of our program consists of twelve research-based online sessions.

 Participants engage in each of the sessions over the course of 9 months with a small group of peers via our custom-built web platform.

 Sessions enable reflection, discussion, and interaction with the content.
 Participants integrate the strategies they learn about into their daily lives alongside their peers and a Teaching Fellow who provides individualized support and feedback.

-Those who successfully complete the program have the opportunity to earn graduate units that they can apply to salary advancement.
+Those who successfully complete the program have the opportunity to earn units that they can apply to salary advancement.